logzio/logzio-helm/charts/logzio-telemetry/README.md

 ### Collector deployment modes
-The default collector deployment is as a daemonset collector.
+The default collector deployment is as a DaemonSet.
 This is the recommended deployment method.
-In some cases the standalone collector deployment can be more beneficial, e.g a small cluster with low metrics/traces count.
-For this case you can use standalone deployment for the pod:
+However, in some cases, such as a small cluster with a low count of metrics/traces, a standalone collector deployment may be more beneficial.
+For such scenarios, you can use the standalone deployment for the pod:

 ```
 --set collector.mode=standalone
 ```

 ### Using pprof extention
-The pprof extension in OpenTelemetry Collector allows you to view and analyze the profile of the collector during runtime.
+The pprof extension in the OpenTelemetry Collector allows you to view and analyze the profile of the collector during runtime.
 Here's how you can use it:

-To download the go tool pprof command, you will need to install the Go programming language.
+To download the `go tool pprof` command, you need to install the Go programming language.
 You can download and install Go from the [official website](https://golang.org/dl/).

-Once Go is installed, you can use the go command to install pprof and other tools:
+Once Go is installed, you can use the `go` command to install pprof and other tools:

 ```
 go get -u golang.org/x/tools/cmd/pprof
 ```
-This will download and install pprof and any necessary dependencies.
-You can then use the go tool pprof command.
+This command will download and install pprof along with any necessary dependencies.
+You can then use the `go tool pprof` command.

-Alternatively, you can also install pprof using a package manager, such as apt-get on Ubuntu or brew on macOS:
+Alternatively, you can install pprof using a package manager, such as `apt-get` on Ubuntu or `brew` on macOS:

 ```
 sudo apt-get install pprof # on Ubuntu